 Capital Receipts have been the major source of funding for the Capital Programme in recent years.
-The amount of useable capital receipts in hand at 1 April 2020 was £1.425m.
-Capital receipts are committed to finance the currently approved Capital Programme.
+Capital receipts, alongside borrowing and external contributions, are committed to finance the currently approved Capital Programme.
 Additional capital projects may be financed from capital receipts obtained by asset sales or other new capital streams.